Phase One Treatment

 Even though an orthodontist can enhance a smile at any age, there is an optimal time to begin treatment.
-Beginning treatment at the right time ensures the best results and least amount of time and expense.
-The American Association of Orthodontists recommends the initial orthodontic evaluation should occur at the first sign of orthodontic problems or no later than age 7.
-At this early age, treatment may not be necessary, but a consultation can anticipate the most advantageous time to begin treatment.
+The American Association of Orthodontists recommends the initial evaluation should occur at the first sign of orthodontic problems or no later than age 7.
+At this early age, treatment may not be necessary, but a consultation can anticipate the most best time to begin treatment.

 Determining the best time for orthodontic treatment is unique.
-Dr. Shinmachi will coordinate with you, your child, and your family or pediatric dentist to make sure that the optimal orthodontic treatment begins at the most advantageous time.
+Dr. Shinmachi will coordinate with you, your child, and your family dentist to make sure that the optimal orthodontic treatment begins at the most advantageous time.
 Call us today for an appointment: Somerville Office Phone Number (908) 526-0808.